abhitsahota/Sprint-Challenge--JavaScript/README.md

 New, used when creating new objects from a constructor.
 An empty object is referenced by the this variable

 5. Why do we need super() in an extended class?
-- super() keywords is used to make sure that the parent class called via the child’s constructor will inherit the parent’s properties.
+- super() keywords is used to make sure that the parent class called via the child’s constructor will inherit the parent’s methods.
 Similar to the pre-ES6 `Parent.call`

 ## Project Set up